mtwebb/docs/src/pages/concepts.md

 ### Component

 A game object that you can interact with during play (a card, for example).
-A Component can have multiple instances, each slightly different from the other.
+A component can have multiple instances, each slightly different from the other.
 Components have layouts that determine what they look like.
-They can hold data via Properties.
-You may also attach Rules to components.
+They can hold data via **properties**.
+You may also attach **rules** to components.

 ### Property